schochastics/netrankr/paper.md

 of a node $u \in V$ is defined as
 $$N(u)=\lbrace w : \lbrace u,w \rbrace \in E \rbrace$$
 and its closed neighborhood as $N[v]=N(v) \cup \lbrace v \rbrace$.
-If the neighborhood of a node $u$ is a subset of the closed neighborhood of a node
+If the neighborhood of the node $u$ is a subset of the closed neighborhood of the node
-$v$, $N(u)\subseteq N[v]$, we speak of neighborhood inclusion.
-This concept defines a binary relation among nodes in a network and we say that $u$ is dominated by $v$ if $N(u)\subseteq N[v]$.
+$v$, $N(u)\subseteq N[v]$, than it is called a neighborhood inclusion.
+This concept defines a binary relation among nodes in a network and consequently $u$ is dominated by $v$ if $N(u)\subseteq N[v]$.
 Neighborhood-inclusion thus induces a partial ranking on the vertices of a network.

 @sb-rcsn-16 showed that if $c:V \to \mathbb{R}$ is a centrality index, then
 $$N(u)\subseteq N[v] \implies c(u) \leq c(v)$$
-That is, neighborhood inclusion is preserved by indices and the ranking can be viewed as linear extensions of the partial ranking induced by neighborhood-inclusion.
+that is, neighborhood inclusion is preserved by indices and the ranking can be viewed as linear extensions of the partial ranking induced by neighborhood-inclusion.
 Analyzing this partial ranking thus means that all possible centrality rankings can be analyzed at once.
 More technical details can be found in the dedicated literature [@sb-sninc-15; @b-np-16;@svb-ccicurg-17;@b-cpsn-20].

 # Example usage